Saabuh/Prototype-T/worklog.md

 - [x] [Visual duplicate item bug with inventory toggling](https://github.com/Saabuh/Prototype-T/issues/2)

 # Worklog History

-## 22-07-2025
+## 01-08-2025
+- [ ] prevent double inputs, such as clickin performing attacking/pressing ui in game at the same time
 - [ ] implement item use logic, Action Strategies for different items (mining, weapon, block)
+- [ ] implement basic enemy spawning and hit registers
+- [ ] add collidable walls, spawned using procedural generation
+- [ ] show short form tooltip when inventory ui is not toggled
+    - have 2 tooltip datas, one short form one long form, display based on onInventoryToggle event

 ## 21-07-2025
 - [x] Replace onInventoryToggle event handler with custom event handler
 - [x] seperate inventory and hotbar, make hotbar always displayed vs show inventory on press
 - [ ] move the onSelectedSlotChanged listeners from the inventoryUIController to the itemSlotUI
 - [ ] move the updateSlotUI listeners from the inventoryUIController to the itemSlotUI, allows for more modularity when building different UI?
-- [ ] show short form tooltip when inventory ui is not toggled
-    - have 2 tooltip datas, one short form one long form, display based on onInventoryToggle event

 ## 10-07-2025
 - [x] add itemslot selection